hexagonatron/Portfolio/README.md

 [View here](https://hexagonatron.github.io/Portfolio/)

-This portfolio was designed to act as a basis for my portfolio.
+This website was designed to act as a basis for my portfolio.
 It contains an index page with a little info about me, a portfolio page which lists some of my projects and a contact page to get in touch with me.
 The overall style of the website is mainly provided using Bootstrap classes with a few tweaks here and there.
 The website is also responsive to ensure that it looks consistent across all screen sizes.

 ## Screenshots